MarsJacobs/marsjacobs.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Minsoo Kim, first year Ph.D. student in the Artificial Intelligence Hardware & Algorithm lab at [Hanyang University](https://www.hanyang.ac.kr/web/eng).
+I am Minsoo Kim, I'm currently in my third year of the integrated Ph.D. program in the Artificial Intelligence Hardware & Algorithm lab at [Hanyang University](https://www.hanyang.ac.kr/web/eng).
 I am fortunate to be advised by professor [Jungwook Choi](https://jchoi-hyu.github.io/).

 My core research focuses on understanding the effects of Quantization in language models across diverse NLP tasks.
 Using these insights, I've actively applied **Knowledge Distillation** in **Quantization Aware Training (QAT)** to enhance the robust performance of quantized language models, aimed for efficient inference.